 (This is for any lady who has ever been sexually harassed in whatever sort by any man who has some sort of authority over her)

 He didn’t know they were up to eight states he hadn’t conquered.
 Eight!
-So many of them.
+So many of them to get accomplished.
+These plus Cossy Orjiakor (but she can wait).
 Zamfara.
 Why hadn’t he laid a girl from there?
 It wasn’t his fault.
 He had never been to the state even; it was a rural state, they have no real university there so no public lecture or symposium to host.
 And, wasn’t this the state where they cut off your hand for looking at girls?
 And weren’t all the girls on hijab?
 Again, Zamfara girls didn’t go to school, and the few who attempt school never left the north.
 Last year, of a million candidates who sat for Jamb in Nigeria only a mere five thousand of them were Zamfarans.
 Too poor.
 Well, he shrugged, he was still much active, and would never say never to Zamfara.

 Sokoto.
 He had been to Sokoto before, but the religiosity of the terribly hot state unnerved him.
 So many women on hijab-mask, on socks and gloves, covering everything except a pair of suspicious eyes.
 In the assembly hall, on a paper presentation, he had watched with dismay as men and women sat in separate roles and looked with disgust as men stayed back to allow women file out first at dispersal.
 He was in Sokoto for two days and not a single maiden came 1000 metres radius of his hotel.
 And there were only male cleaners and attendants in the hotel.
 He was glad when he finally waved the fly-infested state goodbye, but looking at the absence of his lethal marker on Sokoto state today worried him a lot.
 But he would never say never.
 He was still so much active.